MannyBinning/sports-zone/README.md

 <div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>

 # Acknowledgements
-I would like to thank code institute for an amazing opportunity to learn and devlop my skills in web development field.
+I would like to thank code institute for an amazing opportunity to learn and develop my skills in the web development field.
 I appreciate all the help and support provided through the modules, tutor assistance and many other ways of assistance.
 Felipe, my mentor, has once again been a great help for guiding me to the correct path, supporting me at every step of this journey and for rescuing me from any unwanted situation.
-Additional help provided by my mentor through mentor sessions on weekly bases really built my confidence, morale and knowledge up to achieve this goal.
+Additional help provided by my mentor through mentor sessions weekly built my confidence, morale and knowledge up to achieve this goal.
 I would like to thank all the tutors from tutor support, who helped me resolve the issues I had by guiding me towards the solution.
 Also, technologies I have used, such as Boutique Ado Project and Slack to help me achieve the final version of this site.

 <div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>